1. What would you consider to be your main specialty?

 We can have as many meetings as you’d like – this is something you’d voice through the initial questionnaire and we would discuss during our kickoff meeting – some clients prefer to have a bi-weekly call (in the beginning this makes sense, but once some of the larger items are checked off we don’t need to speak as often, during the “lull” phase in between).
 Even in the lull, though, my clients are always in the loop as to where we are in the planning process and what’s next through our checklist management and my weekly recap emails.
 The reason I only take on 3 weddings per year is so I don’t have to tell my clients how many meetings they are allotted – it is all dependent on your preference.
 Skype is always a great option to supplement the in-person meetings, too.
 I am very flexible based on my clients needs and look forward to our time together, but also want to make the most of this time.

 4. Are you experienced with destination events?

 Literally 99% of my clients are planning from afar, so I have a great deal of experience working with clients who are not in my region.
-I would say 75% of my weddings are destination, whether US or abroad, so I think this is one of my specialties.
-My biggest priority, though, is making you feel as though you are as involved (or not) as you want to be, and you don’t feel like you’re missing out on the fun “to-do’s” – like the menu tastings, linen choices, etc. My home base is in Atlanta (we just moved here from San Francisco in 2014) and my business is managed on the road, whether driving to surrounding southern cities or flying to my client’s wedding destination.
-I have satellite offices in New England and Napa Valley (with a strong presence in Charlottesville and Charleston) to maintain a “home base” for my clients in those areas and my location here in Atlanta serves the southeast well with most locations just a drive away and easily accessible.
+I would say 95% of my weddings are destination, whether across the US or abroad.
+My biggest priority, though, is making you feel as though you are as involved (or not) as you want to be, and you don’t feel like you’re missing out on the fun “to-do’s” – like the menu tastings, linen choices, etc. By only taking on up to three weddings per year, I am able to be in-person for the pivotal meetings, and hop on a plane at last minute’s notice.